Phase Separation and Ripening in a Viscoelastic Gel: Simulations of viscoelastic ripening

 The interplay of condensation and viscoelastic relaxation leads to specific dynamics of domain coarsening and cluster growth (Fig.~\ref{fig:MC}), which we characterize via the growth exponent,

 with $\bR$ the mean cluster radius.
 Under sufficiently fast relaxation ($\tau_{\tn r} \to 0$), elasticity is irrelevant and the domain growth is expected to be determined by Ostwald ripening with a power-law exponent $\alpha=1/3$ in the large-domain limit~\cite{Baldan2002,RatkeVoorhees2002}.
 In our particle-based simulations we find $\alpha \approx 0.23$ (Fig.~\ref{fig:MC}c, bottom panel).
 This underestimation is a finite-size effect originating from the surface diffusion of individual particles~\cite{Jeppesen1993}.
 However, if the viscoelastic medium relaxes more slowly, markedly different behavior results.
-On short timescales, $t \ll \tau_{\tn r}$, the growth is limited and the evolution of cluster size is determined by elastic ripening~\cite{Dufresne2020}, whereas on intermediate timescales, $t \sim \tau_{\tn r}$, viscoelastic relaxation enables expansion of cavities and continued domain growth.
+On short time scales, $t \ll \tau_{\tn r}$, the growth is limited and the evolution of cluster size is determined by elasticity~\cite{Style2018,Dufresne2020}, whereas on intermediate time scales, $t \sim \tau_{\tn r}$, viscoelastic relaxation enables expansion of cavities and continued domain growth.
 Surprisingly, we discover that in this \emph{viscoelastic ripening} regime the exponent exceeds the Ostwald value, $\alpha > 1/3$.
-Since the simulations are restricted to relatively small systems and limited timescales, we further explore the nature of this new regime, which is controlled by viscoelastic relaxation, by means of perturbation theory.
+Since the simulations are restricted to relatively small systems and limited time scales, we further explore the nature of this new regime, which is controlled by viscoelastic relaxation, by means of perturbation theory.